douglascopeman/Project-Jared-Douglas/README.md

     - ~~if stopping condition is met, output which broke and how long it took to get there~~
     - number of timesteps to be as large as we can get away with
 - ~~Housekeeping: refactor code for readability~~

+**TODO: Week 6**
+- add means of perturbing initial conditions (maintiaining total energy and angular momentum as constants - also CoM's pos & vel)
+    - keep in plain. vary 2 pos * 2 vel * 3 bodies variables
+    - use symmetries to keep constants constant
+    - 6 constants (1 for ang momentum, 1 for energy, 2 for CoM pos, 2 for CoM vel)
+    - solving this would be purely analytical, no numerics needed
+- continue optimization of c++, use debugger to see which function is taking most compute time